 -Helping individuals deal and work through the grief associated with the ending of a relationship.

-*Notice* I do not evaluate for custody and will not make any recommendations or decisions regarding custody.
+*Notice* We do not evaluate for custody and will not make any recommendations or decisions regarding custody.

 Who can benefit from divorce counseling?